Are there any symptoms that need urgent medical attention?

 - being sick a lot with no improvement (persistent vomiting)

-Being sick a lot with no improvement (persistent vomiting) is a clear sign that something is wrong, though it can have a variety of causes.
-If someone has been vomiting for half a day or longer and can’t keep down any food or fluid, there’s a risk of dehydration.
+Being sick a lot with no improvement (persistent vomiting) is a sign that something is wrong.
+If you have been vomiting for half a day or longer and can’t keep down any food or fluid, there’s a risk of dehydration.